veeto

 Key Takeaways

-• Prohibits law enforcement agencies from entering agreements that conceal officer misconduct records.
+• Prohibits law enforcement agencies from making agreements that conceal officer misconduct records.

-• Requires agencies to report officer separations and misconduct investigations to state oversight within 10 days.
+• Mandates agencies to report officer misconduct investigations and employment changes within 10 days.

 Summary

-Assembly Member Bryan's legislation prohibits law enforcement agencies from entering settlement agreements that conceal officer misconduct records while expanding reporting requirements for peace officer separations and disciplinary actions.
-The bill amends the Penal Code to void any agreement requiring agencies to destroy, remove or restrict disclosure of misconduct investigation records.
+Assembly Member Bryan's legislation prohibits law enforcement agencies from entering agreements that conceal officer misconduct records while expanding public access to disciplinary documentation.
+The bill amends California's Penal Code to void any settlement provisions requiring agencies to destroy, remove, or restrict disclosure of misconduct investigation materials.

 Key Dates